HULD-Lab/gsaas/README.md

-# Ground Segment as a Service
+# Orbitcon
-The main repository for Ground Segment as a Service.
+The main repository for ORBITCON.
 New Mission Control System focused (MCS) on nanosatellites together with reference design for a Ground Station (GS).
 The system will provide modern UI, easy setup for supported missions, rich-functionality, alerting, support of multi-spacecraft missions, API for automation, and much more.
 Stay tuned.

 ### Basic building blocks: